Motorcycle Accident Attorneys Representing Clients In Lancaster & York

 We also have a record of success in cases involving catastrophic injuries that can result in permanent disability, including:

 Motorcyclists abide by the same rules as other drivers, and they must obey additional regulations regarding the operation of motorcycles.
 Yet they often face unfair obstacles when trying to recover compensation for damages caused by the negligence of others.

 Our lawyers understand the challenges confronted by motorcycle accident injury victims and their families, and we have the resources and the courtroom experience to fight for fair compensation on your behalf.

 According to data cited in the Insurance Information Institute’s (III) motorcycle crash report, motorcyclists are about 26 times more likely to be killed in a crash and five times more likely to be injured than passenger-vehicle occupants.

 Among the most common causes of motorcycle accidents is the failure of other drivers to notice the presence of motorcycles.
-This lack of awareness can manifest itself in a number of ways, and frequently cited factors in motorcycle collisions include:
+This lack of awareness can manifest itself in a number of ways, and common causes of motorcycle accidents include:

-- The failure of a passenger vehicle driver to check blind spots before making a lane change or otherwise moving a vehicle
+- The failure of a driver to check blind spots

 - A passenger vehicle entering an intersection into the path of a motorcycle